defx/synergy/README.md

 ```

 > Invocations of `propertyChangedCallback` are already debounced with [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), so you'll only get one invocation per property _per_ animation frame.

+## Web Components

+Synergy plays well with the Web Component APIs.
+I've written a Custom Element wrapper ([@defx/elementary](https://github.com/defx/elementary)) that you can take a look at, or even use as a starting point to writing your own wrapper to suit your specific requirements.

 ## Pre-rendering